khakhalin/carsharing101/01_natural_behavior.md

 Which means that even from this insultingly simple simulation we can extract three important, practical take-away points:

 > [!WARNING]
-> 1. Bad locations suck in and trap cars.
+> 1. Bad locations trap cars.
 > 2. The number of trapped cars doesn't depend on the quality of the location, is not affected by the demand at this location, and does not get smaller for smaller locations!
 Smaller locations just accumulate the fleet slower, as the speed at which cars are getting trapped is proportional to the demand.
 > 3. The first 2-3 cars are trapped very quickly, within about a dozen rentals.

 Or, if you prefer to further condence these three thoughts into one message:

 > [!CAUTION]
-> Don't open new locations unless you are 100% sure that they will work!
-Small parking places are your enemy, and the smaller the project, the more dangerious it is for the bottom line.
+> Don't open new locations unless you are 100% sure that they will work.
+And the smaller the project, the more dangerious it is for your bottom line!

 These points can very well be called "The fundamental problem of free-floating carsharing", as most operational and strategic fine-tuning that carsharing companies have to do, to survive as a business, are ultimately caused by this problem.
 Indeed, let's think for a second: how can one try to counteract this "unfair" accumulation of cars at bad locations?